yokoffing/Betterfox/README.md

 The `user.js` is curated from the options located in these files.

 ## about:Defaults
-`copy+paste` prefs to your personal file to easily enable features :thumbsup:
+`copy+paste` prefs to your personal file to enable features easily :thumbsup:

 Check out [Common Overrides](https://github.com/yokoffing/Betterfox/wiki/Overrides) to customize your setup.

 ## about:Privacy
-Betterfox is already a great balance of privacy and convenience.
-However, you can still play with a few settings.
+Betterfox is a great balance of privacy and convenience.
+However, you can still tweak a few settings.

 See [Optional Hardening](https://github.com/yokoffing/Betterfox/wiki/Optional-Hardening) for suggestions.